josola/Bingo-Card-Generator/README.md

 - This repository has a [Style Guide](https://github.com/josola/bingo_card/blob/main/docs/STYLE_GUIDE.md)!
 Be sure to check it out before making contributions.
 - Speaking of contributions, this repository has a [Contributing Guide](https://github.com/josola/bingo_card/blob/main/docs/CONTRIBUTING.md) as well!
-- Although this project is very straightfoward, there is a [Compiling Guide](https://github.com/josola/bingo_card/blob/main/docs/COMPILING.md)!
+- Although this project is very straightfoward, there is a [Build Guide](https://github.com/josola/bingo_card/blob/main/docs/BUILD_GUIDE.md)!